Akhil2665/new3/readme.md

-hi this is new3 not updated
+hi this is new3 now updated to 3.0.1